Inquisitive-ME/PathPlanningProject/README.md

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.

+#Implementation
+##General
+Each timestep we get the previous path that has not been followed from the simulator.
+A difficult concept for me was determine what to do with this path.
+I had troubles trying to create a new path mainly because the car would travel on the previous path during calculations of the new path.
+Ultimatley I decided it was easiest to just continue using the previous path and start the new calculations from the end of this path.
+This obviously has issues, for example if you sense something in the new timestep that interferes with the previous path then you would not react to it, because you are starting from the end of that path.
+To mitigate this risk I tried to use a minimum amount of points ahead.
+With the current implementation of 25 points the vehicle will be able to react in at least 500 ms. Which is roughly 11 m and too far for any real world implementation.

+## Vehicle class
+Created a vehicle class to store the vehicle state.
+The vehicle class is created with some parameters and then updated every time step with the previous path and the current position of the car.

 ---

 ## Dependencies